North Yorkshire Tourist Information

 Ryedale takes its name from the River Rye and lies in the east of the County between York and the coast.
 North Yorkshire Tourist Information centres are in the towns of

-is the largest house in Yorkshire and home of the Howard family since the 17th century.
+Howard, is the largest house in Yorkshire and home of the Howard family since the 17th century.

 Set against the backdrop of Helmsley Castle is Helmsley Walled Garden, a five acre kitchen garden producing many varieties of organic fruit, vegetables and plants, currently restoring the Victorian glasshouses.

-Overlooking Helmsley Castle and the valley of the River Rye,
+Overlooking Helmsley Castle and the valley of the River Rye, set in

-35 acres of landscaped gardens and 400 acres of parkland containing a National Nature Reserve is Duncombe Park,
+35 acres of landscaped gardens and 400 acres of parkland containing a National Nature Reserve is Duncombe Park, a

 wonderful place for a family outing.